What silent, tasteless, and often odorless substance could negatively affect your body without you knowing it? Radioactive elements.

 Fortunately, you can take action against it.
 You can support your mitochondria and help protect DNA from mutating.
-BioActive Carbon, iodine, zinc, and plant-based minerals help remove radiation.
+Carbon-based binders, iodine, zinc, and plant-based minerals help remove radiation.
 They also stabilize DNA and boost your ability to repair tissues.
 Plus, herbs to enhance kidney and liver health can help guard your detox organs against radiation damage.

 To avoid ingesting radioactive elements in the first place, drink safe water.
 You can also check and fix your home if it’s a source of radon exposure.

 Effective, simple steps are usually the best ones.
 And there are many you can take to protect you and your loved ones from radioactive elements.